RoboCafaz/stoneham-override-calculator/README.md

 - Manually enter their assessed property value
 - Adjust the hypothetical override amount to model different scenarios

+### Methodology

+See the comments in [src/use-calculator.ts](./src/use-calculator.ts) for full write-up of methodology.

 ## Usage

 ### Installation